Zilvaro/digitalz-adenblog/README.md

 * Ability to create interesting and varied content without using other tools (editors, designer tools)

-* No link (at the moment) to external sorces : Amazon, e-commerce, etc.
+* No link (at the moment) to external sources : Amazon, e-commerce, etc.

 As an outcome - simple sketch of structure was drawn and defined **3 phases** of the software development.